ekrich/stensorflow/README.md

 ## Tensorflow library

-The TensorFlow C library is required and the current version is `2.16.1`.
+The TensorFlow C library is required and the current version is `2.16.1` with `2.5.0` pre-built for Linux.

 * Linux/Ubuntu can TensorFlow following the following directions: